BDUG/l4rerust/README.md

 L4ReRust brings the Rust programming language to the L4 Runtime Environment (L4Re) microkernel.

-The project aims to let developers system components in Rust with modern tooling, while taking over from Linux trunck the latest and greatest driver.
+The project aims to let developers build system components in Rust with modern tooling while tracking the latest and greatest drivers from the Linux trunk.

 ## Installing tool 'ham'